 Why Your PSU Choice Matters

-The power supply unit (PSU) is the most underappreciated component in a PC build.
-A quality PSU delivers stable, clean power to your components for years.
-A cheap PSU delivers unstable voltage, fails prematurely, and in worst cases damages other components when it dies.
-Unlike CPUs and GPUs where performance degrades gracefully, PSU failures can be catastrophic -- taking your motherboard, GPU, and drives with them.
+The power supply is the most underappreciated component in a PC build.
+A quality PSU delivers stable, clean power to your components for a decade or more.
+A cheap PSU delivers unstable voltage, fails prematurely, and in worst cases takes your motherboard, GPU, and drives with it when it dies.
+Unlike CPUs and GPUs where performance degrades gracefully, PSU failures are often catastrophic.

 How to Calculate Your Wattage Needs